 Where Are Cervical Caps Available?

-must fit a girl for a cervical cap.
-The doctor or NP will find the right size cap and teach her how to insert and remove it.
+A doctor or nurse practitioner must fit a girl for a cervical cap.
+The doctor or nurse will find the right size and teach her how to insert and remove the cap.

 How Much Does a Cervical Cap Cost?